GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-onboarding.md

 I will retest this particular domain for timing and using a different email, subdomain and also look for a workaround and/or support fix - will try different computer/5G location for the flagged domain.

+# Category 11: Onboarding without access to the domain zone - variant use case
+- 20220809: TBD - document any procedure to create an organization without access to the actual domain - where TXT record submission to the zone is not possible.
+I would expectd that this is variant use case and could be used to add subdomain to a domain the client does not own - hence private zone access only in this case.
+However there are cases where the user has not yet gained access to the domain zone in their org and wishes to create/validate the domain for a new organization before actuall domain validation can be done.